James Noyes House

 The James Noyes House is a historic First Period house at 7 Parker Street in Newbury, Massachusetts, United States.
 The house was built by the Reverend James Noyes, a Puritan pastor, who settled in Newbury in the mid-17th century.
 The Noyes family came from Wiltshire in England.
-The house dates from about 1646.
+The house appears to date from the second half of the 17th century; without successful dendrochronology, a narrower window of time is not possible to establish.
+It has been thought to be among the earliest surviving First Period houses because its roof frame resembled that of the Coffin House, long thought to date to 1654, dendrochronology proved that house, now owned by Historic New England to be no earlier than 1678.
 It was added to the National Register of Historic Places in 1990.